-Section 7. (a) The Public Improvement Bonds that mature on or before July 1, 2030 are not subject to redemption at the option of the County prior to their maturities.
-The Public Improvement Bonds maturing on and after July 1, 2031 shall be redeemable at the option of the County, in whole or in part, on any date on or after July 1, 2030, in any order directed by the County, at a redemption price of the principal amount of the Public Improvement Bonds (or portions thereof) to be redeemed, plus accrued interest on the principal amount being redeemed to the date fixed for redemption, without premium or penalty.
-The particular maturities or portions of maturities of the Public Improvement Bonds to be so redeemed shall be determined in the sole discretion of the County.
+- Section 6. (a) The Bonds that mature on or before July 1, 2031 are not subject to redemption at the option of the County prior to their maturities.
+The Bonds that mature on and after July 1, 2032 shall be redeemable at the option of the County, in whole or in part, on any date on or after July 1, 2031, in any order directed by the County, at a redemption price of the principal amount of the Bonds (or portions thereof) to be redeemed, plus accrued interest on the principal amount being redeemed to the date fixed for redemption, without premium or penalty.
+The particular maturities or portions of maturities of the Bonds to be so redeemed shall be determined in the sole discretion of the County. - (b) Notwithstanding any provisions contained herein, during any period in which the Bonds are maintained pursuant to a Book-Entry System, redemption of the Bonds shall occur in accordance with the Depository's standard procedures for redemption of obligations such as the Bonds.